The Hosts

 Carol Andrews, Ph.D., earned her doctorate in American and Southern literature from Vanderbilt University and taught English composition and literature courses for several decades at Georgia Southern University (Armstrong campus), Sewanee, and Tift College.
 She wrote her dissertation on Faulkner and has been a member of a long-running faculty reading group that has explored the works of Marcel Proust, Naguib Mahfouz, James Baldwin, Patrick Leigh Fermor, and others.

-Find Carol on Fridays at 12:05 p.m. on Listening to Literature.
+Find Carol on Fridays at 12:05 p.m. on Listening to Literature and at 3:30 p.m. at The Learning Center.

 Jack Simmons